Mets Call Up Top Pitching Prospect Amid Trade Speculation

 Enter Tidwell, a 23-year-old right-hander who was drafted in the second round of the 2022 draft.
 The 6-foot-4, 207-pounder, New York’s No. 15 prospect, is 1-2 with a 5.00 ERA at Syracuse this season, and he has 37 strikeouts and 10 walks in 27 innings.

-Path to MLB Blocked, Spurring Speculation of Blake Tidwell as Trade Bait
+Path to MLB Blocked, Spurring Speculation of Blade Tidwell as Trade Bait

 Tidwell ranks fifth in the International League in strikeout-to-walk ratio, a notable accomplishment given his control issues over his first few professional seasons.
 In 247 innings from 2022 to 2024, Tidwell had walked 134 batters.